1

 Position Duties

-Under the direction of an assigned supervisor, provide peer and walk-in tutoring to students.
-The tutor will assist students in improving academic achievement by meeting with students regularly to provide support and guidance with college course material.
-Advancement to an advanced level will require supplemental experience and/or education.
+The tutor will assist students in improving academic achievement by meeting with students on a regular basis to provide support and guidance with college course material.

-• Provide individual, small group, and/or in-class tutoring to students.
+• Provide individual, small group and/or in-class tutoring to students.

-• Review class material, text, predict test questions, formulate ideas for papers, work on solutions to problems, and assess a student's learning curve.
+• Review class material, text, predict test questions, formulate ideas for papers, work on solutions to problems and assess a student's learning curve.

-• Keep the tutorial center clean.
+• Keep tutorial center clean.

 • Enforce tutorial policies for co-workers and students.